 Every draftnik thinks they can do a better job of picking players than most real General Managers so I decided to put my expertise to the test.
-For the sixth year in a row I will be selecting prospects for my own hypothetical NFL team using the following guidelines:
+For the seventh year in a row I'll be selecting prospects for my own hypothetical NFL team using the following guidelines:

 • I will get one selection in the middle of every round of the draft. • In each round I can only select a prospect who actually went in that frame. • I can't take anyone who was selected before my mid-round slot. • I can't choose more than one prospect at each position. • I will also be allowed to sign one undrafted free agent. • I will not be selecting for any particular offensive or defensive scheme.

 At one point Bridgewater was considered to be a potential #1 overall pick but many jumped off the bandwagon following a disappointing Pro Day.
 Unlike some who claim to value game tape over workouts yet don’t practice what they preach I trust my eyes and refuse to overreact to how a prospect performs in shorts.
 Intangibles reign supreme at the quarterback position and Bridgewater sat atop my rankings due to his intelligence, work ethic, leadership ability and an innate feel for the game .

 Actual: Round 1 - Minnesota Vikings (#32 Overall)

 Kony Ealy, DE, Missouri 6-4 | 273 | 4.92